YottaDB/YDBDoc/ProgGuide/langfeat.rst

 The DSE FILEHEADER qualifier NULL_SUBSCRIPTS permits the new keywords for values in the NULL_SUBSCRIPTS field.
 Also, the DSE DUMP command displays the new keywords in the file header output.

-The GDE REGION qualifier NULL_SUBSCRIPTS accepts the keywords ALWAYS, NEVER and EXISTING.
+The `GDE REGION <../AdminOpsGuide/gde.html#region-qualifiers>`_ qualifier NULL_SUBSCRIPTS accepts the keywords ALWAYS, NEVER and EXISTING.
 The existing argument-less qualifiers NULL_SUBSCRIPTS (synonymous with NULL_SUBSCRIPTS=ALWAYS) and NONULL_SUBSCRIPTS (synonymous with -NULL_SUBSCRIPTS=NEVER) are deprecated but continue to be supported.
 Also, the GDE SHOW command displays the new keywords in the “Null Subs” column.

 MUPIP CREATE creates database files with the new values for NULL_SUBSCRIPTS.